jsoetens/udacity-nanodegree-mws/docs/study-notes/web-accessibility.md

 In such instances we want to use a **temporary keyboard trap** to ensure that we track focus within the modal wall it's displaying.
 And then that we can restore it to the previously focused item once the model is closed.
 The **accessible model window** can be tricky element to implement.

+## Semantics Basics
+How do we build our websites to support users who can't see the screen at all?
+**Assistive technology** are tools that are designed to help users whose impairments can prevent them from accessing information technology at all.
+Assistive technology is an umbrella term for a broad range of devices, software and tools that help any person with a disability complete a task.
+And assistive technology in particular is pretty blurry.
+After all, all technologies are being built to assist people with some task or another, and things often move in and out of the assistive technology category.
+On the other hand, technology which is general purpose often finds an assistive use.
+In the context of web development we're still talking about a diverse range of technologies that we want to support.
+People may interact with your website using a screen reader or braille display with a screen magnifier, via voice control, using a switch device, or some other form of assistive technology which adapts the page to create a more specific interface that they can use.
+For all of these technologies, ensuring that our website support assistive technology uses is going to come down to **programmatically expressed semantics**.

+When we use any manmade tool or device, we typically look to its form and design to give us an idea of what it does and how it works.
+The fact that we've seen many similar things before gives us a visual clue.
+When it comes to graphical user interfaces, **affordances** still represent the actions we can take.
+But now they're more metaphorical since there's no physical object to interact with.
+Some classic examples of technology affordances are buttons, you will be hard pressed to find any software UI without at least one button on it.
+Think about how real world objects get translated into purely visual metaphors to create those affordance cues for graphical user interfaces.
+For example, you can clearly see a button on a keyboard reflected in a button element and a checkbox on a ballot paper in a checkbox element.
+While some graphical UI influences may not be immediately obvious to new users, people generally learn the visual cues quickly with little or no training.
+Well designed affordances enable people to do something with as little training as possible.

+Information needs to be expressed in a way which is flexible enough to be accessed programmatically by assistive technology.
+Which can then create an alternative user interface to suit its users needs.
+We refer to this as expressing the **semantics of an element**.
+The Web AIM WCAG 2.0 checklist explicitly calls this out in guideline 4.1.2, saying name, role, value, markup is used in a way that facilitates accessibility.
+The Web Content Accessibility Guidelines go into a bit more detail.
+For all user interface components, the name and role can be programmatically determined; states, properties, and values that can be set by the user can be programmatically set.
+A lot of the work we do to support screen readers also benefits users who use other assistive technologies.
+Things like voice control and switch control use the same programmatically expressed semantics.

+A screen reader actually largely creates the user interface for the user, based on the programatically expressed semantics.
+Instead of a visual UI, a screen reader provides an auditory interface.
+Roughly speaking, we can expect some subset of the following information to be expressed.
+What type of element it is?
+We call this an **elements role**.
+Sometimes a screen reader might simply state the element's role.
+Other times it might play an easily recognizable sound to avoid constant repetition.
+Sometimes it might do both.
+The screen reader will announce an elements name, if it has one.
+It will announce what its value is, if it has one.
+And it will also announce any information it has about an element's state.
+If we've done things right, we can expect to hear information about **an element's role, name, state, and value**.

+If you're building a user interface for screen reading users only, you don't need to create any visual UI at all.
+Just provide enough information for the screen reader to use.
+For a screen reader user, the screen reader provides the affordances based on the role alone without caring about the visual style.
+This is more or less what the browser actually presents to the screen reader.
+The browser takes the DOM tree and modifies it to turn it into a form which is useful to assistive technology.
+We refer to this modified tree as the **accessibility tree**.
+It conceptually looks a bit like an HTML page from the 90s.

+The browser can transform the DOM tree into the a11y tree because much of the DOM has **implicit semantic meaning**.
+The DOM is using standard native HTML elements that are automatically recognized by browsers and work predictably on a variety of platforms.
+A11y for native HTML elements such as the standard link or button, is handled automatically as well.
+We can take advantage of that built in a11y by writing HTML which expresses the semantics of our page directly.

+Screen readers will announce an element's role, name, state and value but not necessarily in that order.
+By using the right semantic element, we've got role, state and value covered, but we also need to make sure that we're making the elements name discoverable.
+This is actually the very first item on WebAIMSs checklist, provide **text alternatives** for any non-text content.
+There are two types of labels. **Visible labels**, which are used by all users to associate meaning with an element, and **text alternatives** which are only used when there's no need for visual labels.
+By its very nature a text alternative is usually not visible on the page.
+The checklist provides a list of recommendations for how to create visible and non-visible labels.
+The easiest is that form buttons have a descriptive value.
+A button typically has some text content and that acts as the button's text alternative.
+Next is that form inputs have associated text labels.
+When we create a form input like a check box and just put some text next to it, we get a visual label, but we don't actually create a programmatically accessible label for the element we're trying to label.
+Also, we don't get the nice behavior where we can click on the label to total the check box.
+We can fix this by using a **label element**.
+We can either wrap the input element or we can use the for attribute on the label.
+If we do that we need to make sure to give the input element an id and use the same id as the value of the for attribute.
+That creates an association between the label element and the input element.
+Whichever of these two methods we use, we will get an accessible label for the check box, and we'll be able to total the check box by clicking the label.

+We can use the alt attribute to provide a **text alternative for images**.
+However, we need to think about what role an image plays in the page to work out what type of text alternative it should have.
+The **alt attribute** allows you to specify a simple string to be used whenever an image is not available, whether the image fails to load or you're a web crawling bot or a screen reader user. alt differs from any other type of caption, including a title, in that it will only be used if the image isn’t available.
+Caption or title typically provides extra contexts for the image, rather than an alternative to the image.
+Writing useful alt text is a bit of an art.
+In order for a string to be a usable text alternative it needs to convey the same thing as the image in the given context.
+An easy way to check whether your alt text is sensible is to imagine all your images are broken.
+Can you still understand the page content?
+Empty alt text actually removes images from the accessibility tree so they'll be skipped by the screen reader.
+All images should have an alt attribute.
+Important images should have descriptive alt text that just describes what the image is.
+Decorative images should have blank alt text.
+The screen reader will skip that element completely.
+You want to include blank text because if you don't the screen reader may try to read the filename.